laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/Speak Now-TV/song-list/better-than-revenge.md

 cat: "Sharpie"
 feat: false
 type: post
+myRank: 14
 ---

 <p className="intro">
 Now go stand in the corner <br />
 And think about what you did <br />
 Ha! <br />
-Time for a little revenge <br />
+Haha, time for a little revenge <br />
 </p>
 <p className="verse-one">
 The story starts when it was hot and it was summer <br />
 And I had it all, I had him right there where I wanted him <br />
 She came along, got him alone, and let's hear the applause <br />
-She took him faster than you can say sabotage <br />
+She took him faster than you can say "Sabotage" <br />
 I never saw it coming, wouldn't have suspected it <br />
 I underestimated just who I was dealing with <br />
 She had to know the pain was beating on me like a drum <br />